SeanMcP/seanmcp.com/articles/_remove-duplicates-from-object-array.md

 ## Iterate

 Since we are going to be iterating through data, the easiest^[YMMV] way to do that is with a `for` loop.
-I'm going to use a [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) here because I don't care about the index number:
+We're going to use a [`for...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) here because we don't care about the index number:

 ```js
 for (let item of listWithDups) {